 Surfing is an Aussie institution part of the lifeblood of many a coastal town.
 You’d be crazy not to give it a try whilst you’re in the country, and the laid back beachy vibes of Byron are the perfect spot to hop on a board for the first time.
 You can take a half day lesson to dip your toes in (so to speak) and see if you enjoy it – or fully commit to learning with a 5 day surf and stay package.
 And for those of you that can already surf – why not make it a part of your East coast journey and travel up the coast from Sydney to Bryon on a 7 day surf trip?

-OTHER COOL THINGS TO DO IN BYRON: If you’re not a fan of the surf there are so many other great things to do in Byron such as Visiting the Hippi Mecca of Nimbin; Heading out on the open water for some Sea Kayaking; walking up to the most Easterly point of Australia at the Cape Byron Lighthouse; You can throw yourself out of a plane with a Tandem skydive; Sail out into the ocean for some on-deck Whale Watching (in season); Throw on a pair of fins and get PADI qualified on an Open Water Scuba Course; head south to Broken Head Nature Reserve; embrace your inner yogi (it’s a big thing in Byron!), visit the weekend markets (which are free) or simply chill out on one of the many beautiful beaches in the area.
+OTHER COOL THINGS TO DO IN BYRON: If you’re not a fan of the surf or other water sports, there are so many other great things to do in Byron such as Visiting the Hippi Mecca of Nimbin; Heading out on the open water for some Sea Kayaking; walking up to the most Easterly point of Australia at the Cape Byron Lighthouse; You can throw yourself out of a plane with a Tandem skydive; Sail out into the ocean for some on-deck Whale Watching (in season); Throw on a pair of fins and get PADI qualified on an Open Water Scuba Course; head south to Broken Head Nature Reserve; embrace your inner yogi (it’s a big thing in Byron!), visit the weekend markets (which are free) or simply chill out on one of the many beautiful beaches in the area.
 Read the Ultimate Guide to Byron for more!

 Visit Yamba (NSW)